-- Staff will record any welfare concern that they have about a child on the school's safeguarding incident/concern form (with a body map if injuries have been observed) and pass them without delay to the DSL.
+- Staff will record any welfare concern that they have about a child on the school's Green Form and pass them without delay to the DSL.
 Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with DSL. - Record of Concern form and body maps are kept in blank forms file in the staff room - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Green Forms can be found in the staff workrooms, the HoKs office, the main office and in Miss Steel's office (\$10). - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
 Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
-These will be given to the new DSL and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools". - The Principal will be kept informed of any significant issues by the DSL/Deputies
+These will be given to the new DSL and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools". - The Headteacher will be kept informed of any significant issues by the DSL.